acumos/documentation/docs/AcumosUser/oneclick-deploy/user-guide.rst

 Install Process
 ---------------

 The notes below provide an overview of the installation process.
-Note these scripts are a work in progress, and not all Acumos platform functions may work correctly at this time.
-See "Verified Features" below for a summary of what's been verified to work, at least in the test environments where this has been used so far.
+See `Verified Features`_ below for a summary of what's been verified to work in the test environments where this has been used.

 * Open a shell session (bash recommended) on the host on which (for single AIO deployment) or from which (for peer-test deployment) you want to install